rogeriovfb/lora_path_loss_ML/README.md

 For access to the raw data, please refer to the original [GitHub repository](https://github.com/magonzalezudem/MDPI_LoRaWAN_Dataset_With_Environmental_Variables).

+Rogerio Ballestrin <ballestrin.rogerio@gmail.com>
+qui., 28 de mar., 10:43 (há 4 dias)
+para mim

 ## Algorithms and Results

 ### Baseline

+The log-distance model serves as a fundamental baseline for predicting path loss in wireless communication systems.
+It is based on the empirical observation that signal strength decays logarithmically with distance from the transmitter, often expressed as:

+PL(d) = PL(d_0) + 10 * n * log_{10}(d/d_0) + X_f

+Where:
+- PL(d) is the path loss at distance d.
+- PL(d_0) is the path loss at reference distance d_0.
+- n is the path loss exponent.
+- d is the distance from the transmitter.
+- d_0 is the reference distance.
+- X_f is a zero-mean Gaussian random variable representing shadowing effects.

+The log-distance model assumes that the path loss exponent n and the reference path loss PL(d_0) are constants for a given environment.
+However, it does not account for specific environmental factors or variations in propagation characteristics.

+To establish a baseline for comparison, we applied the log-distance model to both dataset and evaluated its performance in terms of Mean Absolute Error (MAE) and Root Mean Squared Error (RMSE).

+MCLAB dataset:
+- MAE: 7.80 dBm
+- RMSE: 9.78 dBm

+Medellin dataset:
+- MAE: 2.00 dBm
+- RMSE: 2.47 dBm

+Next, we present the results of the machine learning algorithms applied to the same dataset for a comprehensive comparative analysis.

 ### Decision Tree

+MCLAB dataset:
+- MAE: 5.06 dBm
+- RMSE:7.05 dBm

+Medellin dataset with all data:
+- MAE:
+- RMSE

+Medellin dataset with relevant factors only:
+- MAE:
+- RMSE

 ### Lasso Regression

+MCLAB dataset:
+- MAE:7.43 dBm
+- RMSE:9.41 dBm

+Medellin dataset with all data:
+- MAE:
+- RMSE

+Medellin dataset with relevant factors only:
+- MAE:
+- RMSE

 ### Neural network

+MCLAB dataset:
+- MAE: 6.25 dBm
+- RMSE: 7.83 dBm

+Medellin dataset with all data:
+- MAE:
+- RMSE

+Medellin dataset with relevant factors only:
+- MAE:
+- RMSE

 ### Random Forest

+MCLAB dataset:
+- MAE: 5.23 dBm
+- RMSE: 6.78 dBm

+Medellin dataset with all data:
+- MAE:
+- RMSE

+Medellin dataset with relevant factors only:
+- MAE:
+- RMSE

 ### Support Vector Regression (SVR)

+MCLAB dataset (kernel RBF):
+- MAE: 6.29 dBm
+- RMSE:8.12 dBm

+Medellin dataset with all data:
+- MAE:
+- RMSE:

+Medellin dataset with relevant factors only:
+- MAE:
+- RMSE:

 ### XGBOOST

+MCLAB dataset:
+- MAE: 5.27 dBm
+- RMSE: 6.79 dBm

+Medellin dataset with all data:
+- MAE:
+- RMSE:

+Medellin dataset with relevant factors only:
+- MAE:
+- RMSE: